-Surrounded by some of the country’s most beautiful terrains, the high elevation of the city makes Boulder a cerebral and celestial destination.
+Surrounded by some of the country’s most beautiful terrain, the high elevation of the city makes Boulder a cerebral and celestial destination.
 Walking around the University of Colorado, you’ll see backpacking, granola-eating students who are happy just to hike the Flatirons or chill on Pearl Street, the pedestrian mall downtown.
-Full of free-thinkers and naturists, Boulder’s avant-garde taste for healthy living and love for the outdoors add a distinct flavor to this college town.
+Full of free-thinkers and nature lovers, Boulder’s avant-garde taste for healthy living and love for the outdoors add a distinct flavor to this college town.

 Snowy day at the University of Colorado campus with the Rocky Mountains in the background